frxncismor/custom-group-import-sorter/README.md

 ```

 > [!NOTE]
-> Any library that doesn't exists in the groups will be sorted at the top.
+> Any library that doesn't exists in the groups will be sorted at the bottom.

 > [!WARNING]
 > Only select your imports or any other code selected will be removed.